-Parks are open for passive activities (walking, jogging, running).
+Parks are open for passive activities (walking, jogging, running) and playgrounds and fitness equipment are available for use.
 A face-covering and social distancing is required.
 Outdoor park restrooms are open during operating hours.
 Tennis courts are open for individuals or members of a single household (face-covering required).